 What does a hologram-obsessed entrepreneur do after "recreating" deceased presidents and teleporting Hollywood actors around trade shows?

 If that entrepreneur is David Nussbaum, the founder of PORTL Hologram, the next logical step of holograms is to build a machine capable of bringing communication based on a sistem holographic.
 And not on a smartphone, or in a small holographic pyramid of Plexiglas.
 I'm talking about making a projection with real measurements, at home or in the office.

 An ambitious goal: but it is not impossible to do, especially after a first block of $ 3 million funding that Nussbaum's company raised from venture capitalists.

-How did the idea of PORTL Hologram come about?
+How was the idea of PORTL Hologram born?

 Much of this creation can be traced back to the 2012 performance in which Tupac Shakur, a deceased rapper, "revived" in a holographic concert.
 Impressive.
 Do you remember him?

 Nussbaum was blown away by that event, and turned it into a business.
 He bought the patents that allowed the performance and used the technology for the "teleportation" of artists and characters (alive and not).
-On one occasion, in addition to those already mentioned, he took Julian Assange out of the Ecuadorian embassy where he had holed up during his years in London.
+On one occasion, in addition to those already mentioned, he took Julian Assange out of the Ecuadorian embassy where he had holed up in his years of his in London.